charmoniumQ/PROBE/docs/lib_interpos/README.md

 - Check on that our claims on the other constraints are correct -->

-- **Virtual machines**: running the application in a virtual machine that tracks information flow.
+- **Virtual machines**: running the tracee in a virtual machine that tracks information flow.
   This method is extremely slow; e.g., PANORAMA has 20x overhead [@yinPanoramaCapturingSystemwide2007].

 - **Recompiling with instrumentation**: recompile, where the compiler or libraries insert instructions that log provenance data, e.g., [@maMPIMultiplePerspective2017].